 Padre Island provides two established campgrounds and more than 64 miles of beaches open to primitive camping, so pack your bags and plan to spend a few days exploring this incredible setting!

-Dogs on leash are welcome on all the parks trails, but the Petrified Forest is well-known for its fossil deposits.
+Dogs on leash are welcome on all the parks trails, road, and in official wilderness areas.
+But be aware that the Petrified Forest is well-known for its fossil deposits.
 So don’t let your pooch gnaw on any bones he finds!

 Skyline Drive may be the most famous attraction at pet friendly Shenandoah National Park in Virginia.
 But you’ll definitely want to stop the car and get out for hike!